typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 This is an report of the meetup.
 If you interested in the state of the meetup, you can search [#tsjp on Twitter](https://twitter.com/search?q=%23tsjp) (almost all tweets are Japanese.)

-I'll let you know about TypeScript Meetup Japan and introduce the simple summary of each talks.
+I'll let you know about TypeScript Meetup Japan and introduce the simple summary of each talk.

 ## What is TypeScript Meetup and TypeScript Meetup Japan?